-High priority water quality problems outlined in the Local Water Management plan are: Fecal coliform bacteria in streams and groundwater: This will be addressed by the SWCD through the implementation of feedlot water quality projects funded by the Board of Water and Soil Resources and 319 grants.
-The SWCD continues to work with the Fillmore County Feedlot Officer to implement low cost feedlot run-off control projects.
+High priority water quality problems outlined in the Local Water Management plan are: Fecal coliform bacteria in streams and groundwater: This will be addressed by the SWCD through the implementation of feedlot water quality projects funded with Clean Water Funds available through the Board of Water and Soil Resources and 319 grants.
+The SWCD will work with the Fillmore County Feedlot Officer to implement low cost feedlot run-off control projects.
 A Nutrient Management Planning Specialist will continue to be housed with the SWCD to assist farmers with developing nutrient management plans and mini manure management plans.
-The feedlot fixes and nutrient management plans are aimed at reducing fecal coliform bacteria entering the surface and ground waters of Fillmore County.
-The SWCD has been awarded over \$728,000 in Clean Water Fund grants for FY10 and FY11 for ten feedlot projects with ten of those projects anticipated to be completed in 2011.
-With the importance of livestock in Fillmore County, filter strips are an important tool to minimize livestock damage to streambanks and reduce fecal coliform bacteria loading into the water body.
-Continuous CRP will be promoted to encourage installation of filter strips along streams and around sinkholes.
+The feedlot fixes and nutrient management plans reduce fecal coliform bacteria in surface and ground waters of Fillmore County.
+The SWCD has been awarded over \$180,000 in Clean Water Fund grants for FY12 for two feedlot projects.
+With the importance of livestock in Fillmore County, filter strips are an important tool to minimize livestock damage to streambanks and reduce fecal coliform bacteria loading into nearby waters.
+Managed grazing in these areas can limit livestock access and help maintain permanent grass cover on streambanks.
+Continuous CRP cannot be grazed but can be used where manure is applied on fields adjacent to streams and sinkholes to reduce the risk of bacteria entering streams or ground water..
 Compliance with the 50-foot buffer requirement in the Shoreland Ordinance will be emphasized.
-Technical assistance for development and implementation of nutrient management plans and grazing management plans will also help to reduce the transport of manure and bacteria to rivers and streams.
-District staff will continue to assist the county with inspecting new septic system installations.
+Technical assistance for development and implementation of nutrient management plans and grazing management plans also help achieve these goals.
+Assistance will also be provided as needed on small community wastewater projects implemented in the county by the SE MN Wastewater Initiative.

-Nitrates in groundwater: The SWCD provides state cost-share funds for sealing wells that meet the guidelines set by the SWCD Board with 50% cost-share not to exceed \$1,000.
+Nitrates in groundwater: The SWCD provides state cost-share funds for sealing wells that meet the guidelines set by the SWCD Board at 50% cost-share not to exceed \$1,000.
 Technical assistance is available for nutrient management plans which help producers apply nutrients to cropland more efficiently improving the likelihood for reducing input costs.
-Nitrates are also addressed by reducing pollution from high priority feedlots and malfunctioning septic systems.
+Nitrates are also reduced by addressing pollution from high priority feedlots and malfunctioning septic systems.
 Nitrate clinics and the Volunteer Nitrate Monitoring Network will educate the public about nitrates in ground water and help to gather information about nitrate levels in drinking water wells.
 Loans for well replacement will be promoted through the Ag BMP loan program.

-Pesticides in streams: Monitoring is being conducted in conjunction with the MDA to identify areas of concern, but adequate data is not available to provide detailed information for mapping purposes.
-Some TMDL monitoring stations are co-located with MDA pesticide monitoring sites.
-Assistance will be given to landowners for practices that address pesticides running off into streams, such as filter strips.
+Pesticides in streams: Monitoring is being conducted in conjunction with the MDA to identify areas of concern, but adequate data are not available to provide detailed information for mapping purposes.
+Two MDA pesticide monitoring sites are located in Fillmore County.
+Assistance will be given to landowners for practices that reduce pesticide runoff into streams, such as filter strips.
+Education about setback requirements is ongoing.